Tame symmetric algebras of period four with small Gabriel quivers: Gabriel quivers

 Note here that for any $j\neq 19,22$, the quiver $Q$ with $\bbQ=\bbQ_j\notin\bA$ satisfies $E=\emptyset$, since there is no admissible configuration of vertices satisfying the rules (R1)-(R4) in all these cases.
 In particular, it means that then $Q$ is obtained from $Q^\circ=\bbQ$ by attaching loops.

 Assume now that $\La=KQ/I$ has $\bbQ_7$ as a shadow.
 It follows from Corollary \ref{nregloops} that there are no loops at $1$ and $5$, hence an arrow $1\to 5$, call it $\alpha$, satisfies $1^+=\{\alpha\}=5^-$, which gives a contradiction with Lemma \ref{lem:3.2}.
-The same arguments work for $\bbQ=\bbQ_{20}$ or $\bbQ_{21}$, but here we have no loops at $1$ and $5$, due to Remark \ref{loops:rk0}.
+The same arguments work for $\bbQ=\bbQ_{20}$.
+In case $\bbQ_{21}$, we have no loops at $1$ and $5$, due to Remark \ref{loops:rk0}.

 Next, consider algebras with shadow $\bbQ=\bbQ_8$ or $\bbQ_9$.
 We show that in this case $Q$ is biserial.
-Indeed, it follows from Corollary \ref{nregloops}, that in both cases there are no loops at vertices $1$ and $3$ (i.e. the unique non-regular vertices in $\bbQ$).
-Similarly, one can show that there is no loop in $Q$ at $2$-regular vertex $2$ of $\bbQ_8$.
+Indeed, it follows from Corollary \ref{nregloops}, that in both cases there are no loops at vertices $1$ and $3$ (i.e. the unique non-regular vertices in $\bbQ$), and there is no loop in $Q$ at $2$-regular vertex $2$ of $\bbQ_8$, by Lemma \ref{lem:loops}.
 Nevertheless, there is a loop in $Q$ at each $1$-regular vertex of $\bbQ_8$, and in case $\bbQ_9$, there is a loop at $5$ and at least one loop at $4$ or $2$.
 Otherwise, we would get an arrow forbidden in Lemma \ref{lem:3.2}.
 As a result, in both cases the quiver $Q$ is biserial, but some of the non-regular vertices does not satisfy the property from Proposition \ref{prop:biser} (i.e. a $(1,2)$-vertex has no $1$-regular successors or a $(2,1)$-vertex has no $1$-regular predecessors).

 Next, consider $\La$ with shadows $\bbQ_{10}$ or $\bbQ_{12}$.
 Following Lemma \ref{lem:3.2}, there must be a loop in $Q$ at each vertex of $Q^{\circ}=\bbQ_{12}$ (then $p_1=\dots=p_5$), whereas for $Q^{\circ}=\bbQ_{10}$, there are no loops in $Q$, by Lemma \ref{lem:loops}.
 It follows that $Q$ is a $2$-regular quiver in both cases.
 Now, applying \cite[Main Theorem]{AGQT}, we conclude that $\La$ is a weighted surface algebra.
 In particular, there is a permutation $f$ on the set of arrows $Q_1$, such that $(Q,f)$ is a triangulation quiver.
 In other words, $Q$ is obtained by glueing finite number of cycles of length $3$ or loops.
 But this is impossible, since $\bbQ_{10}$ has no loops and $10$ arrows and $\bbQ_{12}$ has a cycle of length $5$.